Course Outline

 Networking Overview

-• An introduction to computer networks and their critical importance for government operations.
+• An introduction to computer networks, highlighting their significance for government operations.

-• Key components of networking, including routers, switches, and endpoints.
+• Key components of networking, including routers, switches, and endpoints, essential for maintaining robust communication infrastructure.

-• Network protocols and standards such as TCP/IP, DNS, and HTTP.
+• Network protocols and standards, such as TCP/IP, DNS, and HTTP, which ensure seamless data exchange for government agencies.

 Internet Architecture

-• An overview of the internet's layered architecture for government use.
+• An overview of the internet's layered architecture, crucial for understanding how information is transmitted securely and efficiently.

-• Understanding IP addressing and the domain name system (DNS).
+• Understanding IP addressing and the domain name system (DNS), fundamental elements in managing network resources for government entities.

 Modern Network Solutions

-• An overview of software-defined networking (SDN) for government applications.
+• An overview of software-defined networking (SDN), a technology that enhances flexibility and control in government IT environments.

-• The benefits of network automation in enhancing efficiency and security for government agencies.
+• The benefits of network automation, including reduced operational costs and improved service delivery for government agencies.

 Modern Network Implementation

-• Configuring modern network tools and hardware suitable for government environments.
+• Best practices for configuring modern network tools and hardware to support robust and secure communication systems for government use.

 Fiber Technology